Join over ¼ million

 MY PLAN: A very difficult and frustrating month in exchange for the best years of my life

 So the decision that I actually made that changed everything was to stop using English entirely.
-Absolutely no English EVER, except for work, since I was a part-time English teacher, and for weekly phonecalls to my parents.
+Absolutely no English EVER, except for work, since I was a part-time English teacher, and for weekly phone calls to my parents.
 Every other second of my life was to be in Spanish.

 I couldn’t conjugate any past-tense verbs, my vocabulary was pathetic and my pronunciation was extremely English, but I decided not to care any more.
 For the moment, I’d use the present tense and wave behind me or emphasise “yesterday” to try to make it clearer, and I’d use the few words I knew to explain around what I wanted to say, and of course I used a lot of hand waving and gestures until someone got what I was trying to say.

-I decided that for exactly 30 days, (the entire month of November) I would speak no English.
+I decided that for exactly 30 days, (the entire month of November) I would speak zero English.
 I warned all of my friends of this in advance, and did some final cramming of words and grammar and then the hardest month of my life began.

-Frankly, it was horrible.
-I couldn’t ask for simple items (always refusing to just say the word in English when the other person would likely know), I couldn’t have a discussion about anything important, so I was as good as a 5 year old for conversations (actually worse), and I couldn’t share my feelings.
+I couldn't ask for simple items (always refusing to just say the word in English when the other person would likely know), I couldn't have a discussion about anything important, so I was as good as a 5 year old for conversations (actually worse), and I couldn't share my feelings.

 It was also frustrating for those who kept insisting that I just say what I wanted to say in English.
 Most of all, it was exhausting.
 At the end of the day I’d come home so tired and frustrated.
 Anyone learning a language in the country knows what this feels like, but imagine not being able to rely on those English-speaking hours for support and to relax!
 There were many times when I just considered abandoning the plan and be able to express myself properly, but I didn’t give in.